PlasmaStark/plasmastark.github.io/aboutmeeng.md

 I generate lots of plans and sometimes some of them even work.
 After all, there is too much to do in too little time.

-Don't listen to those rapscallions going around telling I am a supervillain, lies and deceptions!
+Don't listen to those nasty rapscallions going around telling I am a supervillain, lies and deceptions!
 What, that villain-ish portrait?
 It's not mine, how did it even get there?

 ### personal CV in English (august 2022): [PDF file](https://github.com/PlasmaStark/plasmastark.github.io/files/9717012/CV.personale.pdf)